gcxchange-gcechange/spfx-walls/README.md

 ## Summary

-Lock out certain user interface components so only Tenant Admins can access them.
+Lock out certain user interface components so only Tenant Admins or special roles can access them.

+**_Group id values based on gcxchange.
+To use use on a different tenant, please update the group id values._**

 ## Deployment